Kodular/Documentation/docs/components/sensors/clock.md

 ## Overview

-<p>Non-visible component that provides the instant in time using the internal clock on the phone.
-It can fire a timer at regularly set intervals and perform time calculations, manipulations, and conversions.</p> <p>Methods to convert an instant to text are also available.
+Non-visible component that provides the instant in time using the internal clock on the phone.
+It can fire a timer at regularly set intervals and perform time calculations, manipulations, and conversions.

+Methods to convert an instant to text are also available.
 Acceptable patterns are empty string, MM/DD/YYYY HH:mm:ss a, or MMM d, yyyyHH:mm.
 The empty string will provide the default format, which is "MMM d, yyyy HH:mm:ss a" for FormatDateTime "MMM d, yyyy" for FormatDate.
-To see all possible format, please see <a href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html" _target="_blank">here</a>. </p>
+To see all possible format, please see <a _target="_blank" href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html">here</a>.

 ## Events